japila-books/apache-spark-internals/docs/deploy/ExternalShuffleBlockHandler.md

 It then <<ExternalShuffleBlockResolver-getBlockData, gets block data>> for each block id in `blockIds` (using <<ExternalShuffleBlockResolver, ExternalShuffleBlockResolver>>).

-Finally, it xref:network:OneForOneStreamManager.adoc#registerStream[registers a stream] and does `callback.onSuccess` with a serialized byte buffer (for the `streamId` and the number of blocks in `msg`).
+Finally, it network:OneForOneStreamManager.md#registerStream[registers a stream] and does `callback.onSuccess` with a serialized byte buffer (for the `streamId` and the number of blocks in `msg`).

 CAUTION: FIXME `callback.onSuccess`?